metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1beta1_manifest.md

 Optional:

-- `api_url` (String) The SNS API URL i.e. https://sns.us-east-2.amazonaws.com.
-If not specified, the SNS API URL from the SNS SDK will be used.
+- `api_url` (String) The SNS API URL i.e. https://sns.us-east-2.amazonaws.com.If not specified, the SNS API URL from the SNS SDK will be used.
 - `attributes` (Map of String) SNS message attributes.
 - `http_config` (Attributes) HTTP client configuration. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--http_config))
 - `message` (String) The message content of the SNS notification.
-- `phone_number` (String) Phone number if message is delivered via SMS in E.164 format.
-If you don't specify this value, you must specify a value for the TopicARN or TargetARN.
+- `phone_number` (String) Phone number if message is delivered via SMS in E.164 format.If you don't specify this value, you must specify a value for the TopicARN or TargetARN.
 - `send_resolved` (Boolean) Whether or not to notify about resolved alerts.
 - `sigv4` (Attributes) Configures AWS's Signature Verification 4 signing process to sign requests. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--sigv4))
 - `subject` (String) Subject line when the message is delivered to email endpoints.
-- `target_arn` (String) The  mobile platform endpoint ARN if message is delivered via mobile notifications.
-If you don't specify this value, you must specify a value for the topic_arn or PhoneNumber.
+- `target_arn` (String) The  mobile platform endpoint ARN if message is delivered via mobile notifications.If you don't specify this value, you must specify a value for the topic_arn or PhoneNumber.
-- `topic_arn` (String) SNS topic ARN, i.e. arn:aws:sns:us-east-2:698519295917:My-Topic If you don't specify this value, you must specify a value for the PhoneNumber or TargetARN.
+- `topic_arn` (String) SNS topic ARN, i.e. arn:aws:sns:us-east-2:698519295917:My-TopicIf you don't specify this value, you must specify a value for the PhoneNumber or TargetARN.

 <a id="nestedatt--spec--receivers--sns_configs--http_config"></a>
 ### Nested Schema for `spec.receivers.sns_configs.http_config`

 Optional:

-- `authorization` (Attributes) Authorization header configuration for the client.
-This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--topic_arn--authorization))
+- `authorization` (Attributes) Authorization header configuration for the client.This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--topic_arn--authorization))
-- `basic_auth` (Attributes) BasicAuth for the client.
-This is mutually exclusive with Authorization.
+- `basic_auth` (Attributes) BasicAuth for the client.This is mutually exclusive with Authorization.
 If both are defined, BasicAuth takes precedence. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--topic_arn--basic_auth))
-- `bearer_token_secret` (Attributes) The secret's key that contains the bearer token to be used by the client for authentication.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--topic_arn--bearer_token_secret))
+- `bearer_token_secret` (Attributes) The secret's key that contains the bearer token to be used by the clientfor authentication.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--topic_arn--bearer_token_secret))
 - `follow_redirects` (Boolean) FollowRedirects specifies whether the client should follow HTTP 3xx redirects.
 - `oauth2` (Attributes) OAuth2 client credentials used to fetch a token for the targets. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--topic_arn--oauth2))
 - `proxy_url` (String) Optional proxy URL.